lmammino/loige.co/content/posts/2020-04-26_middy-1-is-here/index.md

 If you use middy, don't be shy and please show yourself on GitHub.
 I created a new repository just to foster conversations at [github.com/middyjs/discuss](https://github.com/middyjs/discuss).
 Open an issue just to say hello and tell us how and why you are using middy and what you would like to see happening next.

-I'd love to be able to create a more cohese community and possibly to pass the torch to a group of people that is actively involved in serverless and that can drive the project forward better than I am currently doing.
+I'd love to be able to create a more cohesive community and possibly to pass the torch to a group of people that is actively involved in serverless and that can drive the project forward better than I am currently doing.

 ## Alternatives to middy